vkubyshko/actifai-engineering-takehome/README.md

 ## Getting started

 1. Install Docker (if you don't already have it)
-2. From the root of this repo, run `docker-compose build` to compile the images and install requirements.
+2. From the root of this repo, run `npm i` to install dependencies
-3. In one terminal window, run `docker-compose up db`.
-When the database is ready, you should see a log similar to "database system is ready to accept connections"
+3. From the root of this repo, run `docker-compose build` to compile the images.
-4. Once the database is up, in another window, run `docker-compose up api`
+4. From the root of this repo, run `docker-compose up`.
-5. You now have a server running on your machine.
+5. You now have a database and server running on your machine.
 You can test it by navigating to `http://localhost:3000/health` in your browser.
 You should see a "Hello World" message.